PhasedGapple/HackMee-RobloxBedwars/README.md

 ### This project is very new and experimental.
 ###### If you want me to make a version without whitelist just Star this repository.
 Then you wouldnt take time to crack the whitelist if your not whitelisted.

+THIS REPO DOES NOT WORK - JUST USE VAPEVOIDWARE